PeterHenell/binaryBulkInsertComparison/README.md

 Comparing bulk inserts done as a binary field vs 50 float fields

-Uses dll from https://github.com/PeterHenell/IDataReaderMock which allow me to use any collection of objects as a IDataReader.

 ## How to run

  * Run the sql script to create the tables